srgk26/EasyPlotting.jl/README.md

 ### If the easyplotting package has already been previously installed:

-  5. Copy and paste on the Julia prompt to update this package to include newly updated functionalities:
+  5. Copy and paste on the Julia prompt to update this package to include newly updated functionalities **<if there are new updates>**:

   **Type ']' before pasting the code below to access the package mode --> prompt will change to the blue (v1.1) pkg>**
   ```